Football Official

 I played high school and college football (D3).
 I coached HS football for 6 years.
 I am a special ed teacher in high school (12 yrs).
 How do I become a college referee?
 I only want to do lower divisions, D3, D2, NAIA.

-Asked by Matt over 8 years ago
+Asked by Matt about 9 years ago

 A lot depends on your location.
 Once upon a time, you didn't become a college official unless you had a good number of years (5-10) of working high school.
 Today, it's not that difficult t get seen, although it may cost you some money.
 There are a number of clinics that you pay to attend and get trained; you can Google that.
 They are run by individuals who have their connections (to the NFL and P5 conferences) and can get you "seen".
 You could also contact a local D3 or D2 college and ask the AD who assigns his games and try going through that person or group.
 I'm also guessing from your info that you're in your mid 30's - that's not a bad age to start but when I started in college at 37, I had ten years of HS ball.
 I hope this helps; good luck.